Dregu/akl-docker/README.md

   -H docker hostname
 ```

-Server number 1 will get default ports, server number n gets 27015+(n-1)*100.
+If you use -i, server number 1 will get default ports, server number n gets 27015+(n-1)*100.
-If you specify port with -P, tvport will be serverport+5 and clientport will be serverport-10.
+If you use -P, tvport will be serverport+5 and clientport will be serverport-10.
+If you use -I, the script will try to make a source nat with iptables, so use sudo.

 ## Access console

 ```
-# docker attach cs1
+# docker attach CID
 ```

 Detach with Ctrl+P Ctrl+Q.